IEOHS/Emacs/README.md

-## Emacs Setting
+# Emacs Setting
 - Ordinary use for Ubuntu and Windows Emacs

+#### 2017/1/25 change for Ubuntu
+- change 'helm-swoop' command.
+Use 'C-j' short cut key.